IbrahimoOox/CRUDS-PRODUCTS-APP/README.md

 Contributing
 Contributions to this project are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.

-Feel free to customize this README file based on your specific project requirements.